makerdao/community/governance/votes/Executive vote - April 23, 2021.md

 This executive proposal includes an office-hours modifier that means that it **can only be executed between 14:00 and 21:00 UTC, Monday - Friday**.
 This is to ensure that at least some auction keepers are available to react to unforeseen issues with their bots in the event of early liquidations on new collateral types.

-If this executive proposal does not pass within 30 days, then it will expire and can no longer have any effect on the Maker Protocol.
+The next executive proposal will be submitted on Monday, potentially resulting in this executive proposal being replaced if it has not passed by that time.

 ---